VladaAlek/pp-commerce-261124/README.md

 [Refactored](docs/images/bugs/style%20images%20in%20the%20success%20messages%20refactored.png);

-- Originally, confirmation email was not delivered to the user / system doesn't raise anny error in the terminal
+- Originally, the confirmation email was not delivered to the user/system doesn't raise any error in the terminal
-- After deployment, it was possible to send **real confimation letters** [conf itsector success](docs/images/confirmation_mails/conf%20itsector%20success.png) and [conf itsector email](docs/images/confirmation_mails/conf%20itsector%20email.png);
+- After deployment, it was possible to send **real confirmation letters** [conf itsector success] [conf itsector success](docs/images/confirmation_mails/conf%20itsector%20success.png) and [conf itsector email](docs/images/confirmation_mails/conf%20itsector%20email.png);
 However, it was possible only after the registration was verified in the superuser's admin panel: [email primary and verified](docs/images/confirmation_mails/email%20primary%20and%20verified.png);

 *Registration Bugs Unresolved*

-Noticably, all emails have the primary status, which should not be the case.
+Noticeably, all emails have the primary status, which should not be the case.
 However, they don't have access to the management panel.
 Additionally, the regular registration flow was interrupted by this template: [conf itsector email bug](docs/images/confirmation_mails/conf%20itsector%20email%20bug.png).
-On the backend side, the accounts were formed only partially successvuly becauese the action in the admin panel was neccessary.
-Besides, the registration process was not visible on the fronend side.
+On the backend side, the accounts were formed only partially successfully because the action in the admin panel was necessary.
+Besides, the registration process was not visible on the frontend side.

 #### Unresolved Bug Issues